devleaks/lata-docs/docs/Parameters and Options.md

 ## XPLANE_BASE
 Home directory of X-Plane.

-LATA uses the folder to find miscellaneous X-Plane files like airport definitions and objects.
+LATA uses the folder to find X-Plane files like airport definitions and objects.

-LATA will create a Custom Scenery called LATA and will place its generated files in that directory for LST.
+If LATA was not installed in the X-Plane Custom Scenery folder, LATA will create a Custom Scenery called LATA and will place its generated files in that directory for LST.
 On restart, LST will automagically find those new files and generate traffic accordingly.

+> If you installed LATA in X-Plane Custom Scenery folder, there is no need to specify this parameter.

 # Options